 Two batteries (included) will allow you to fly for 24 minutes in total—the only downside being that your range is just 240 feet (180 feet for live FPV).
 That said, should you push the drone beyond its controllable distance, or it runs out of battery, the return to home feature means you haven’t lost your quadcopter.

 - Programmable custom flight paths.

 - Gesture control to activate the camera or video.

 - Although featuring altitude hold for stability, the lightweight may make control challenging in windy conditions.

+If you’re concerned your flying skills are too basic to take images without the wobbles, this may be the answer.
 The proprietary Optical Flow Positioning, combined with ultrasonic altitude determination, keep the drone stable and safe.